 So suddenly your laptop won’t turn on after pressing the power button?
 It was working normally last time when you started, but now its not turning on?
 Well If your PC/laptop won’t power up, even when it’s plugged, a faulty power supply, failed hardware, or a malfunctioning screen could be the main reason behind this.
 If you’re having trouble turning on your PC or laptop, Here we have some possible causes and the fixes that just might make it work again.

 How to fix a laptop that won’t turn on

-Well, there are a few possibilities, but the most common is battery, Yes If your laptop battery is bad, even if you have your laptop plugged in, it will not turn on in many cases.
-Here is the pro solution probably help to fix the problem.
+Well, there are a few possibilities, but the most common is a battery, Yes If your laptop battery is bad, even if you have your laptop plugged in, it will not turn on in many cases.
+Here is the pro solution that probably help to fix the problem.